-'Only players and clubs punished' - Klopp
+Premier League bosses criticise Fifa ruling

 - Francisco Sierralta (Watford and Chile)

-In addition, Everton forward Richarlison did not report for Brazil's World Cup qualifiers, but it is understood that Brazil have not asked for him to be prevented from featuring against Burnley on Monday because the club allowed him to play at the recent Olympic Games in Tokyo.
+In addition, Everton forward Richarlison did not report for Brazil's World Cup qualifiers.
+But it is understood that Brazil have not asked for him to be prevented from featuring for Everton against Burnley in the Premier League on Monday because the club allowed him to play at the recent Olympic Games in Tokyo.

-While Almiron is now clear to play for Newcastle, Liverpool's Firmino would have been absent this Sunday anyway because of an injury sustained before the international break.
+While Almiron is now clear to play for Newcastle, and Jimenez for Wolves, Liverpool's Firmino would have been absent this Sunday anyway because of an injury sustained before the international break.

-All of the South American qualifiers took place in countries on the government's red travel list, meaning anyone entering - or returning - to the UK from those countries has to quarantine for 10 days.
+All of the South American qualifiers took place in countries on the government's red travel list.
+Anyone entering - or returning - to the UK from those countries has to quarantine for 10 days.

 As a result, several players did not report for international duty, resulting in the affected South American national associations asking Fifa to implement bans.